 Timely moderation helps curb the spread of hateful content on social-media platforms and prevents the harmful effects it has on a user's psychological well-being \cite{waldron2012harm, ye2023multilingual}.
 Unfortunately, the sheer volume of content generated on these platforms makes it infeasible to enforce a scalable human moderation process \cite{hassan2022studying, dosono2019moderation}.
 AI-based moderation systems can help with this problem.
 However, current systems often remove or flag offensive content, which can reduce user participation and diversity in online discussions \cite{xiang2012detecting, warner2012detecting, kwok2013locate, wang2014cursing, burnap2015cyber, nobata2016abusive, davidson2017automated, founta2019unified, jhaver2019did, ye2023multilingual}.
 A better alternative is to paraphrase offensive content to make it less offensive.
 Paraphrasing offensive content; however, is nontrivial since the paraphrased output should not only be inoffensive but also retain the original meaning and intent.

 Prior works \cite{atwell2022appdia,logacheva2022paradetox} have proposed using supervised generative models \cite{vaswani2017attention} like BART \cite{lewis2019bart}, to paraphrase offensive content.
 However, these methods require sufficient labelled training data, which makes it harder to adapt them to novel settings.
-Moreover, these models are optimized to perform well on several automated metrics \cite{papineni2002bleu, zhang2019bertscore, lin2004rouge, vedantam2015cider} at the expense of retaining a significant portion of the original toxicity, thereby making us question its overall usability for the targeted task (see Figure \ref{fig_zero-random-curated}).
+Moreover, these models are optimized to perform well on certain automated metrics \cite{papineni2002bleu, zhang2019bertscore, lin2004rouge, vedantam2015cider} at the expense of possibly retaining a portion of the original toxicity, thereby making us question their overall usability for the targeted task (see Figure \ref{fig_zero-random-curated}).

 The emergence of few-shot \emph{In-Context Learning} (ICL) has revolutionized the field by complementing the generalization capabilities of \emph{Large Language Models} (LLMs) to quickly and accurately adapt to new tasks.
-It does this by using a small amount of labeled data, known as \emph{demonstrations} or \emph{demos} \cite{brown2020language}.
-As shown in Figure \ref{fig_zero-random-curated}, ICL shows BLEU score performance that is similar to BART, but significantly reduces the measured toxicity \cite{Detoxify}.
+It does this by using a small amount of labeled data, known as \emph{demonstrations} or \emph{demos} or \emph{examples} \cite{brown2020language}.
+As shown in Figure \ref{fig_zero-random-curated}, ICL approaches show BLEU score performance that is comparable to BART, but significantly reduces the measured toxicity \cite{Detoxify}.
 Through detailed, principled experiments we explore the viability of ICL for paraphrasing offensive content, which to the best of our knowledge has not been done before.
-Our key contributions and findings are summarized below.
+Our key contributions and findings in this paper are summarized below.

 \begin{enumerate} \itemsep0em